Akua Asabea Ayisi

-Akua Asabea Ayisi (3 April 1927 – 21 April 2010) was a feminist, former High Court Judge and the first female Ghanaian journalist.
+Akua Asabea Ayisi (3 April 1927 – 21 April 2010) was a feminist, former High Court Judge and one of the first female Ghanaian journalist.
 During the rise of the Ghanaian independence movement, Akua Asabea Ayisi trained as a journalist with Mabel Dove-Danquah and Kwame Nkrumah, who would later become the country's first prime minister and president.

 Ayisi's position as editor of the women's column, which focused on women's issues, in the Accra Evening News newspaper was considered radical action at that time.

 Family and early life

 Akua Asabea Ayisi was born on 3 April 1927, in Akuapim-Mampong.
 She was the eighth child of 10 born to Mercy Adebra Mensah and Okyeame Kofi Ayisi.

 Kofi Ayisi was a royal and linguist for the King, who was also his relative.
 Some of Akua Asabea Ayisi's uncles were royal fetish priests.
 Kofi Ayisi had 70 children, 10 of those by Mercy Adebra.
 Ayisi's mother, Mercy Adebra's grandfather, Tetteh Quarshie, planted the first cocoa tree in Ghana.
 Mercy Adebra, an aggressive woman who wanted to be independent, eventually left Kofi Ayisi and moved to Accra to be close to her family, who were Gas.

 Akua Asabea Ayisi attended primary school at Presbyterian Primary in Mampong, and subsequently the Presbyterian Girls School in Osu, Accra.
 She then went to the Government Secretarial School to complete her education.
 In those days, it was rare for a woman to receive such a high level of education.
 However, her mother strongly believed in women's education.